Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Overview of the gauge fixing decoders

 In this section we give an overview of proposed erasure decoders for TSCCs.
 As discussed in the previous section, for correcting the erasure errors, we can map them to Pauli errors on the erased qubits where each Pauli error occurs with equal probability.
 Although TSCCs are not CSS type codes, we can still correct these induced $X$ and $Z$ errors separately as in the case of the decoders proposed for the depolarizing channel \cite{suchara2011constructions,gayatri2018decoding}.
 The proposed decoders have two stages: one for correcting $X$ errors and one for correcting $Z$ errors.

 For the proposed decoders we map TSCC to three color code copies (refer Section~\ref{sec:structure}) and decode over the color codes instead of decoding on the TSCC directly.
 Decoding by mapping onto the color codes implies that we augment the stabilizer by additional operators from the gauge group.
 We refer to this as gauge fixing since normally they are not constrained.
 However, in the proposed decoders they are also measured and treated as stabilizers.
 (Note that the 2-body gauge generators are not treated as stabilizers.)
-We propose two decoders which differ in the number of additional gauge operator, that are treated as stabilizers.
-Further they also differ in how the phase flip errors are corrected.
+We propose two decoders which differ in how the phase flip errors are corrected.

 For the first decoder, bit flip errors are corrected by mapping the TSCC onto three copies of color codes.
 This requires additional gauge operators corresponding to the $Z$ type stabilizers of the color codes to be measured.
 These are used only for correcting the bit flip errors.
 After the bit flip errors are corrected the phase flip errors are corrected.
-The $Z$ errors are corrected using only the stabilizers of the subsystem code.
+The $Z$ errors are corrected using the stabilizers of the subsystem code (hypercycle stabilizers).
 The phase flip errors are corrected by mapping TSCC to the parent color code from which the subsystem color code was derived.
 We refer to this decoder as the {\em partial gauge fixing decoder}.
-Syndrome measurement for this decoder can be realized using 2-body measurements.

 For the second decoder, the bit flip errors are corrected as in the first decoder.
 In addition, the phase flip errors are also corrected by mapping them to color codes as in case of bit flip errors.
-This requires us to measure the gauge operators corresponding to the $X$ type stabilizers of the color codes also.
+This uses the $X$ type stabilizers of the color codes also.
 These are used for correcting the phase flip errors.
 The stabilizers of the subsystem code corresponding to the hypercycles are not used directly in this decoder.
 The total number of gauge operators that are promoted to stabilizers is almost close to the maximal set possible.
 We refer to this as {\em order maximal gauge fixing decoder}.
-Syndrome measurement for this decoder requires 2-body as well as 4-body measurements.
-However, this additional complexity leads to an improvement in performance as will seen later.
+However, this additional complexity leads to an improvement in performance as will be seen later in Section~\ref{sec:simulation_results}.